koding/kdlearn/guides/setting-phpmyadmin-password.md

 Terminal](https://koding.com/Terminal) and type the following then hit enter.

 ```
-sudo mysqladmin -u root password YOURPASSWORD
+sudo mysqladmin -u root password
 ```

-You might be prompted for a password.
+You might be prompted for your sudo password.
 Use your Koding account password and hit enter.
+Next you'll be prompted for your MySQL Password, twice.
 This will set your mysql `root` password with your desired password and will be used to login in phpmyadmin.

 You can now login using `root` with the password you've set a while ago, you can access phpMyAdmin by visiting